vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 check_predict(booster_time, pipeline_time, 1e-6, 1e-3)
 ```

-The AFT booster object makes predictions using the same `DMatrix` object that it was trained on, whereas the pipeline object makes predictions starting from the canonicalized dataset.
+The AFT booster object makes predictions using the same `DMatrix` object that it was fitted on, whereas the pipeline object makes predictions starting from the canonicalized dataset.
 If there were any discrepancies between their predictions, then it would be natural to put more trust in the former (the "expected" side), and less in the latter (the "actual" side).

 Arrays of floating-point numeric values can be compared element-wise for equivalence using the [`numpy.isclose`](https://numpy.org/doc/stable/reference/generated/numpy.isclose.html) utility function.